2016 shooting of Baton Rouge police officers: Attack

 According to investigators, Long fired upon the first responding officers, fatally wounding three.
 He first shot and killed a police officer, and shot and wounded his partner who fell to the ground.
 A third officer tried to help the wounded policeman, but Long engaged him in a gunfight as he approached, and killed him with multiple gunshot wounds.
 Long then shot the first wounded officer twice more, killing him as well.
 Long then turned around and shot another police officer standing outside a store and then moved to another part of the complex, where he shot and wounded two sheriff's deputies who were investigating his car.
 At 8:46 a.m., he was reported to be near Benny's Car Wash.
 Officers fired on Long from behind the cover of patrol cars.
 Eventually, a SWAT team responded to the scene; one member took aim at Long from about 100 yd away and killed him at about 8:48 a.m.
 Louisiana State Police said Long was the only person involved in the shooting.
 The entire shooting lasted for less than ten minutes.

-During the gunfight, the assailant discharged his weapons a total of 43 times, meanwhile the police discharged a combined total of 106 rounds, 45 of which struck the assailant, slaying him.
+During the gunfight, the assailant discharged his weapons a total of 43 times, meanwhile the police discharged a combined total of 106 rounds, 45 of which struck the assailant.

 Officers used a robot to check Long's body for explosives.
 A preliminary investigation determined that Long was targeting officers and ignoring civilians.
 A preliminary autopsy indicated that in addition to being shot by the SWAT officer, Long suffered multiple other gunshot wounds.
 The autopsy also found traces of crystal meth and a low level of alcohol in his system.

 Police recovered from the crime scene an IWI Tavor SAR 5.56x45-caliber semi-automatic rifle and a Springfield Armory XD 9mm pistol.
-A third weapon—a Stag Arms M4-type 5.56-caliber semi-automatic rifle—was recovered from Long's rental Malibu.
+A third weapon—a M4-type 5.56-caliber semi-automatic rifle from Stag Arms—was recovered from Long's rental Malibu.
 Officials believed Long had intentions of attacking the Baton Rouge police headquarters and continuing to kill officers.